katiefenn/measuring-css-talk/slides/the-good.md

 ## The Good

-- Mean specificity < 100
+- 43: Average specificity
-- 13 / 33 sites had 0 id identifiers
+- 1/5: Sites with 0 id selectors
+- 3.4: Mean stylesheets requested on load